This is my first 2014 Triumph Scrambler. One of the motorcycles I loved from the moment it fired up.

 - Power: The Triumph Scrambler is not high-powered.
 It produces 55hp.
 That’s less than nearly every motorcycle I’ve ever ridden.
 Yes, it has a nice torque curve, but the party is over by just 7,000 RPM.
 (Torque * RPM = Power)

 - Weight: The Triumph Scrambler is heavy.
 Fully fuelled, it’s over 220kg.
 That’s normal for a road motorcycle, though heavy compared to sporty ones, which these days are commonly produced in the 200kg range for sporty standards.
-It’s extremely heavy for something meant to “scramble”.
+It’s extremely heavy for something meant to “scramble”, and something with modest power output.

 - Mechanics: The Scrambler is annoying to work on.
 Graciously, it only has one head, unlike v-twins.
 But getting to the engine for anything basic needs a random assortment of hex nuts, star nuts, bolts and screws to be removed.
 They could all have been standardised very easily, and in fact this is one of the first thing a mechanic owner should do.
 And it’s super annoying removing the tank, so much so that people just usually don’t (awkwardly turning it 90 degrees instead).